Biden launches Indo-Pacific trade deal, warns over inflation

 In September the U.S. announced a new partnership with Australia and Britain called AUKUS that is aimed and deepening security, diplomatic and defense cooperation in the Asia-Pacific region.
 Through that AUKUS partnership, Australia will purchase nuclear-powered submarines, and the U.S. is to increase rotational force deployments to Australia.

 The U.S. president has also devoted great attention to the informal alliance known as the Quad, formed during the response to the 2004 Indian Ocean tsunami that killed some 230,000 people.
-Biden and fellow leaders from the alliance, which also includes Australia, India and Japan, are set to gather in Tokyo for their second in-person meeting in less than a year.
+Biden and fellow leaders from the alliance are set to gather in Tokyo for their second in-person meeting in less than a year.
 The leaders have also held two video calls since Biden took office.

-And earlier this month, Biden gathered representatives from nine of the 10 members of the Association of Southeast Asian Nations in Washington for a summit, the first ever by the organization in the U.S. capital.
+And earlier this month, Biden gathered representatives from nine of the 10 members of the Association of Southeast Asian Nations in Washington for a summit.
 Biden announced at the summit the U.S. would invest some $150 million in clean energy and infrastructure initiatives in ASEAN nations.

 Taiwan — which had sought membership in the IPEF framework— isn’t among the governments that will be included.
 Participation of the self-ruled island of Taiwan, which China claims as its own, would have irked Beijing.